voorloopnul/decouphage/README.md

 ### Highlights

  - Can be easily installed in Linux or Mac computers.
 Only requirement is ncbi-blast+.
- - Can be extended with prodigal
+ - Can be extended with prodigal, but as default it uses phanotate for ORF calling.
- - Decouphage is fast, using a Macbook most phage genomes can be annotated in less than 5 minutes.
+ - Decouphage is fast, using a Macbook most phage genomes can be annotated in less than a minute.
  - Uses ncbi NR database containing non-identical sequences from GenBank CDS translations, PDB, Swiss-Prot, PIR, and PRF.

+## How can I use decouphage?

+### Options

+    Usage: decouphage [OPTIONS] INPUT_FILE

+    Options:
+      --prodigal             Use prodigal for orf calling instead of phanotate.
+      -d, --db PATH
+      -o, --output TEXT
+      -t, --threads INTEGER  [default: 1]
+      --tmp_dir TEXT         Folder for intermediate files.
+      --no-orf-calling       Annotate CDS from genbank file.
+      --help                 Show this message and exit.

+### I want to discover and annotate a lot of ORFs:

+    decouphage genome.fasta -o genome.gb

+### I want to use prodigal to find my genes:

+    decouphage genome.fasta -o genome.gb --prodigal

+### I have a genbank with poor annotation and want more:

+In this mode decouphage will reuse the genbank ORFs and just run the annotation procedure.

+    decouphage genome.gbk -o genome.gb --no-orf-calling

 ## Installation

 You have multiple options to install and run decouphage: